jenessachap/contact-list/README.md

 ## Installation

-To get started install the npm package and start the project.
+To get started install the npm packages for both backend and root.
+Then start the program!

 ```bash
 npm install